hiibolt/KnowledgeBase/pages/Crude Scheduling.md

 - ### Constants and Variables
   Two constants for each crude - Gravity and Sulphur One variable per crude - Volume
+  Each barrel MUST also have a carryover constant
 - ### Constraints
   Average Gravity must be between 40-42.9 degree gravity - 42.9 is the hard upper limit Average Sulphur must be between 0.25-0.42 percent Sulphur